Javea Port (Puerto de Xàbia): A Complete Guide

 Javea Port Beaches

-The Javea Port is home to Playa de La Grava, also known as Jávea Port Beach.
+The Javea Port is home to Playa de La Grava, also known as Jávea Port beach.
 It is a pebble beach, so make sure to bring some protective footwear and opt for a deckchair over a towel!

 It is swimmable all year around, depending on the weather and how brave you are to swim in the cold!
 During the summer months (June to August), the water temperature typically ranges from 22°C to 26°C (71.6°F to 78.8°F).
 All the way up to late September and early October, I’d say you could still swim comfortably on a sunny day.